jhl0204/Springboard-Data-Science-Career-Coursework/README.md

-Exploratory Data Analysis
-Human Body Temperature: Using a dataset of human body temperatures to illustrate the concept of Central Limit Theorem, hypothesis testing with one sample or two samples, and confidence intervals.

-Racial Discrimination in US Job Market: The dataset comes from a field experiment in which researchers randomly assign identical resumes with black-sounding or white-sounding names and observe the impact on requests for interviews from employers.
-Resumes with black-sounding names receive a callback rate of 6.4%, while white names receive a callback rate of 9.7%.
-This difference of 3.3 percentage points is statistically significant, as the p-value for the test of equality of callback rates is less than 0.001.
-Moreover, the 99% confience interval suggests that the true callback rate difference could range from 1.2 percentage points to 5.2 percentage points.
-Therefore, racial discrmination in the U.S. labor market still appears to be a continual challenge.

-Recommendations for Reducing Hospital Readmissions: Hospital readmissions have been used as indciators of poor quality of care, such as inadequate discharge planning and care coordination.
-The goal of the Hospital Readmissions Reduction Program is to reduce such unnecessary and avoidable readmissions.
-The initial report suggests taht hospitals with smaller number of discharges tend to have a higher excess readmission ratio.
-But it does not report the correlation coefficient or test whether the correlation is statistically significant.
-I improve the analysis by finding that the Pearson correlation coefficient is -0.09, suggesting a negative but small correlation between the number of discharges and excess readmission ratio.
-The p-value of the correlation test is less than 1%, so this negative relationship is indeed statistically significant.
-However, since the correlation is so small, it is not practical to assume that hospitals with smaller number of dischrages will always have a higher excess readmission ratio.
-As a result, I do not recommend that hospitals with smaller capacity be required to upgrade their resources or facilities.

 Machine Learning
 Linear Regression with Boston Housing Dataset: I use scikit-learn library to build a linear regression model to predict the housing prices in Boston.
 The various features include per capita crime rate, average number of rooms per dwelling, and pupil-teacher ratio by town.
 I also split the data into training and testing sets in order to measure how well the model built with the training set can predict the 'unseen' data in the test set.
 I show how multiple rounds of cross-validation performed on different partitions help limit the problem of overfitting a particular training subset and thus reduce variability of the model.